mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 **Update: 2020-04-21, 2:47pm ET**

 Stripe co-founder Patrick Collison [responded to this article](https://news.ycombinator.com/item?id=22937303) reasserting Stripe's commitment to use the data collected exclusively for fraud detection.
 He added that Stripe will soon clarify language in its terms of service around their data collection practices.

+**Correction**: The article originally said, "Websites that use Stripe to collect payment **must** include Stripe's JavaScript library," but Collison points out that this is inaccurate, as it is possible for websites to integrate with Stripe without using the Stripe JS library.
 {{</ notice >}}